Here’s How to Survive Winter Pollution in Chengdu

 Buy an air purifier:

-Most purifiers come with a recommended room size (适ke an amazing difference to your home and is almost essential to surviving a winter in Chengdu – there are however numerous options to choose from.
-The first用面积) in square meters or they mention airflow rate (风机空载风量), often written as CADR, and listed as cubic meters per hour.
-An effective air purifier should replace the air in your room around 5 times an hour (although this depends on the CADR speed) so to roughly calculate this will multiply the floor space, by the room height, by five.
+Most purifiers come with a recommended room size (适用面积) in square meters or they mention airflow rate (风机空载风量), often written as CADR, and listed as cubic meters per hour.
+An effective air purifier should replace the air in your room around 5 times an hour (although this depends on the CADR speed) so to roughly calculate this multiply the floor space, by the room height, by five and check your air flow rate is enough for your room or apartment.

 Other ways to help purify your home: